Wichita house catches fire during birthday party

 People there were having a birthday party.
 Batallion Chief Bowen said everyone was able to get out safely.

 “Loss is significant.
-Like I said, the entire garage burned up and at least a third of the house, so we’re looking at probably excess of $100,000 loss,” said Wichita Fire Department Batallion Chief, Matt Bowen.
+Like I said, the entire garage burned up and at least a third of the house, so we’re looking at probably excess of $100,000 loss,” said Chief Bowen.

 The cause is under investigation.